 Whilst most of us are rejoicing in the relief from heat waves, the new mothers probably need to be more diligent.
 The onset of monsoon signifies change in climatic conditions.
 Put simply, more humidity = more germs!
-The wet verandah, never-drying nappies, appearance of mould, multiplication of deadly mosquitoes etc. may all create an unhygienic environment conducive to promote illnesses.
+The wet verandah, never-drying nappies, appearance of mold, multiplication of deadly mosquitoes, etc., may all create an unhygienic environment conducive to promoting illnesses.
 The viral fevers are very common during the period.
-Due to underdeveloped immune system, babies and young children are more susceptible to catching viral infections such as cold and flu.
+Due to the underdeveloped immune system, babies and young children are more susceptible to catching viral infections such as cold and flu.

 Other signs which denote medical emergencies in babies during viral fever:

 It’s best to make an appointment with the pediatrician if the fever exceeds 101°F. It is quite likely that your doctor will perform a blood test.
 Nothing to panic, it’s required to identify the pathogen and suitable treatment.

 Flu is generally common in toddlers and children.
 When a season is giving way to another, make sure that you boost your child’s immunity by giving him flu shots.
 Flu shots can be administered in young babies and toddlers till 2 years of age.
 Below are a few steps to keep your child safe from contracting viral infections:

 Most physicians recommend managing the symptoms rather than concentrating on the temperature.